cloudfoundry-attic/efsdriver/README.md

-# a volman driver for Amazon Elastic File System
+# efsdriver
-This driver is intended for test purposes only.
-Watch this space in case that changes...
+This driver mounts Amazon Elastic Filesystem volumes and makes them consumable by Cloudfoundry applications.
+It is intended to be deployed to a Diego cell in an AWS based Cloud Foundry deployment that has volume services enabled.
+For instructions on deploying and using this driver and the corresponding [efsbroker](https://github.com/cloudfoundry-incubator/efsbroker) in your Cloud Foundry, visit the [efs-volume-release git repository](https://github.com/cloudfoundry-incubator/efs-volume-release).